Web Accessibility Audit

 Designed for Everyone/Used by Everyone

-Accessibility improvements don’t just help people with disabilities.
-They make websites better for everyone.
+Accessibility improvements make websites better for everyone.

 Audiobooks started as a library service for low-vision readers.
 Today they’re a multi-billion dollar industry that commuters, parents, and students rely on every day.
 Captions were developed for the deaf and hard-of-hearing—now they’re a default expectation on social video.
 Curb cuts were built for wheelchair users and became indispensable for anyone with a stroller, a dolly, or a rolling suitcase.